-In 2010, the Ontario Ministry for Health and Long-term Care formed Health Quality Ontario (HQO).
+n 2010, the Ontario Ministry for Health and Long-term Care formed Health Quality Ontario (HQO).
 Part of HQO's mandate is to provide recommendations regarding the government's funding for health services and medical devices.
-Most recently, HQO undertook a Heath Technology Assessment (HTA) of robotic-assisted radical prostatectomy (RARP)1.
-In this Commentary, we use this example to highlight potential pitfalls of prioritizing cost-effectiveness in the application of HTA to the exclusion of other considerations, especially when estimates of cost-effectiveness are driven more by modelling than data.
+Most recently, HQO undertook a Heath Technology Assessment (HTA) of robotic-assisted radical prostatectomy (RARP).1 In this commentary, we use this example to highlight potential pitfalls of prioritizing cost-effectiveness in the application of HTA to the exclusion of other considerations, especially when estimates of cost-effectiveness are driven more by modelling than data.

 HTA may be difficult to perform for many reasons.
-First, conclusions regarding clinical effectiveness may lack internal or external validity due to the use of non-randomized study designs, inappropriate comparators, problematic endpoints or narrow patient samples2.
-Second, there may be significant uncertainty about cost-effectiveness driven by difficulty in estimating cost (such as allocation of overhead) or measurement of quality of life.
+First, conclusions regarding clinical effectiveness may lack internal or external validity due to the use of non-randomized study designs, inappropriate comparators, problematic endpoints, or narrow patient samples.2 Second, there may be significant uncertainty about cost-effectiveness driven by difficulty in estimating cost (such as allocation of overhead) or measurement of quality of life.
 Third, because the models depend on extensive assumptions, their results are easily influenced by bias.
-However, even in the presence of adequate clinical and economic data, other factors including societal context and values, and the ability to negotiate price, have been shown to affect decisions about pharmaceutical coverage in the United Kingdom, Canada, and Australia2.
-The HQO analysis of RARP exemplifies some of these pitfalls.
+However, even in the presence of adequate clinical and economic data, other factors, including societal context and values, and the ability to negotiate price, have been shown to affect decisions about pharmaceutical coverage in the U.K., Canada, and Australia.2 The HQO analysis of RARP exemplifies some of these pitfalls.

-Despite abundant observational data, for reasons of internal validity, the HQO clinical effectiveness review appropriately considers only the single published randomized controlled trial which showed minimal difference between RP and RARP3.
-However, basing a firm HTA recommendation on a single study requires it to be considered incontrovertible and definitive, a standard that this study does not reach.
+Despite abundant observational data, for reasons of internal validity, the HQO clinical effectiveness review appropriately considers only the single published randomized controlled trial that showed minimal difference between RP and RARP.3 However, basing a firm HTA recommendation on a single study requires it to be considered incontrovertible and definitive, a standard that this study does not reach.
 First, rather than truly comparing one modality to another, this study compared Surgeon A performing open radical prostatectomy with Surgeon B performing RARP.
-In addition to well recognized differences in innate surgical skill, surgical experience is strongly associated with surgical outcomes4.
-While the study's open Surgeon A had more than 15 years and 1500 cases of experience prior to the trial initiation, the robotic Surgeon B had 2 years and 200 cases of experience.
+In addition to well-recognized differences in innate surgical skill, surgical experience is strongly associated with surgical outcomes.4 While the study's open Surgeon A had more than 15 years and 1500 cases of experience prior to the trial initiation, the robotic Surgeon B had two years and 200 cases of experience.
 Thus, the generalizability of the exposure assessed is questionable.
 Second, the natural history of prostate cancer and of functional recovery following surgery is protracted.
-Therefore, assessment of outcomes at 12-weeks is too early to be meaningful, as the study's authors acknowledge3.
-Thus, the validity of the outcome used is questionable.
+Therefore, assessment of outcomes at 12 weeks is too early to be meaningful, as the study's authors acknowledge.3 Thus, the validity of the outcome used is questionable.